kumar-mahendra/66DaysOfData/README.md

 ### `Day 50`
 [`back to top`](#66DaysOfData)

-- Completed 8 Weeks Of Course of ML by Andrew Sir
+- Completed till Week 8  Of Course of ML by Andrew Sir

 <br/>--------------------------------------------------------------------------------------------------------------<br/>